Bicton's Home Farm was purchased in 1947 and over the years it has developed into a thriving educational facility and working farm.

 The low input/ low output dairy herd at Bicton College consists of crossbred cows mainly Jersey X Holstein, subsequent crosses are Ayrshire and Friesian to produce hybrid stock which are hardier and show hybrid vigour enabling the cows are kept outside all year round on free draining sandy soil.

-The Crossbred cows are aimed at reducing the production costs of each litre of milk produced, through lower vet and med costs, reduced housing costs, and their superior longevity which keeps replacement rates low at around 15%.
-Ultimately, the herd comprises of 190 Crossbred cows, block calving in Feb/Mar/April each year, and producing the majority of their milk from grazed grass or forage.
+The Crossbred cows are aimed at reducing the production costs of each litre of milk produced, through lower vet and med costs, reduced housing costs, and their superior longevity which keeps replacement rates low.
+The herd currently comprises of 120 Crossbred cows (with planned expansion to 150), block calving in Feb/Mar/April each year, and producing the majority of their milk from grazed grass or forage.

 Tracks have been laid to all grass fields which can be used by the dairy herd, so access is possible even during periods of heavy rain.
 Some of these have been upgraded in 2011 to provide a more even surface that will help prevent foot trauma such as bruising of the soles.
 Energy saving technologies in the form of Heat Recovery on the milk cooling system, and a Vacuum on demand vacuum pump were installed early in 2011to enhance the sustainability of the enterprise.

-Currently we are milking 190 cows.
+Currently we are milking 120 cows.
 Replacements are homebred and calve at 2 years old.
-The milk quota held at the farm is 810,184 litres at 3.99% butterfat, and the milk purchaser is Dairy Crest under a liquid contract.
-A major investment of £100,000 in a new milking parlour, milk storage facilities, and track ways in 2001, and a new covered feed yard in 2010 erected at a cost of £55,000.
-A new slurry store constructed in 2011along with roofing over the collecting yard to prevent rainwater mixing with the slurry.
+The milk purchaser is Dairy Crest under a manufacturing contract.
+We made an investment of £100,000 in a new milking parlour, milk storage facilities, and track ways in 2001, and a new covered feed yard in 2010 erected at a cost of £55,000.
+A new slurry store was constructed in 2011along with roofing over the collecting yard to prevent rainwater mixing with the slurry.
 The cows are milked through a 24/48 direct line Waikato parlour.

 Nitrogen is applied from early February, and then in regular monthly amounts throughout the year totalling 240Kg N/ha.
 The last application is made in mid September to encourage growth through the winter for next season.
 Trials over many years have shown the grass at Bicton responds to applications of Sulphur, so sulphur is applied with the nitrogen during the spring and summer.

 The Farm uses a block calving system in Feb/Mar/Apr therefore producing the bulk of our milk from grass and forage.
-Currently we have 190 dairy cows, replacements are home bred and calf at 2 years old.
-There has been a lot of investment in the infrastructure of the dairy unit over the past 2 years including a new covered feed yard, slurry store, improved cattle tracks and a heat recovery unit from the milk cooling system.
+Currently we have 120 dairy cows, replacements are home bred and calf at 2 years old.

 Bicton Home Farm has a light sandy loam soil which can suffer during dry summers from drought.
 This limitation means that the majority of the land is categorised as Grade 2/3.
 The B3178 main Budleigh Salterton road splits Home Farm, isolating the farm buildings and 43 hectares of mostly low lying land adjacent to the River Otter.
 The listed parkland surrounding Bicton House is also permanent pasture, because of the large number of trees, planted in the last century, and planned conservation management with English Heritage.
-These areas are utilised by the sheep flock, dairy youngstock and a small Pedigree North Devon Suckler herd.
+These areas are utilised by the sheep flock and in part, the dairy young stock.

 Bicton Home Farm rises to a height of 61 metres above sea level and is in the rain shadow of the Haldon Hills, so limiting rainfall to 750 mm per annum.
 The latitude of the South West peninsula, together with the effects of the Gulf Stream and warm South West winds, provides Bicton with a growing season in excess of 200 days allowing early growth in the spring and a reduction in the length of time livestock has to be housed over winter.